RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 			- Finally a dataframe formed with col, checked_or_not and text
 	- ##### Extracting table if any from ib form.
 		- Separately `Table_handler()` function used to extract tables if any from this ib image.
-		- for ib_table, we load the checkpoint of trained weights for better detection of the table.
+		- for ib_table, we load the checkpoint of trained weights for better detection of the ib table.
-		-
+		- We load the image, resize it, do some conversions using cv2(greyscale, LA etc)
+		- After this converted to tensors, and passed through the trained OriginalTableNet() model.
+		- Model outputs, table_out and column_out.
+It is thresholded to get the prominent table/column boundaries.
+		- Using cv2.findContours(), contours for found and area of the contour checked.
+If area > threshold, it is a table and contour saved.
+From it we get the coordinates of the diff table boundaries.
+		- Same done for the columns as well.
+		- Using the table/column boundaries/coordinates, the original image is taken and highlighted